Lesson 4:5 - Fisheries Management & You

 - Laminate the board game, roleplaying cards, measuring page and fish cutouts to use this game year after year.

 This lesson is a great lead-in to talking about any number of Minnesota current events with students.
-Use the game to begin discussions about zebra mussels in Lake Minnetonka, public process for developing new fishing regulations, poaching, and more.
+Use the game to begin discussions about current events affecting our environment such as the spread zebra mussels in Minnesota, public process for developing new fishing regulations, poaching, and more.
+Current MN DNR news releases are available online for viewing & printing.

 Have students research where the nearest MN DNR fisheries office is located, and make contact with a fisheries manager.
 Invite a fisheries manager into the classroom, or plan a trip to a DNR fish hatchery or Aquatic Management Area.